Bridgerton 2×08 “The Viscount Who Loved Me” Spoilers Ahead

 And Bridgerton 2×08 patching up the wounds the entire family lives with, Hyacinth included, is a special way to begin honoring Edmund Bridgerton’s legacy—his love for pranks, his devotion to doing the right thing, and the profound, unwavering love for his family which they each carry, distinct in their own way, no matter how well or how little they knew him.
 As much as grief becomes easier to deal with as time goes on, it never truly leaves us.
 This family will never return to the people they were before Edmund Bridgerton’s death, but they could go forward in honoring him by allowing the grief to turn into unceasing love for each other.
 There are so many ways the story could explore this, and I’m hoping this is only the beginning.

 Anthony holding Gregory closer than he’s held anyone else tells us that he’s ready to open up.
 He’s prepared to be their closest confidant.
 He’s prepared for them to turn to him when they want to know Edmund a little more.
 And he’s ready to show up, listening carefully to what they’re saying while being there for them as best as he can.
-In “An Unthinkable Fate,” Kate tells Dorset that if she returns to India, she could teach, and you know what Anthony should do, fire the current Latin tutor, replace him with Kate, giving us the best of both worlds.
+In “An Unthinkable Fate,” Kate tells Dorset that if she returns to India, she could teach, and you know what Anthony should do, fire the current Latin tutor, and replace him with Kate, giving us the best of both worlds.

 *Scene Breakdown: Passing Down Memories and Honest Conversations Between Anthony and Gregory in ‘Bridgerton’